apptainer/singularity-userdocs/persistent_overlays.rst

         mkfs.ext3 overlay.img

-Then, you can add the overlay to the SIF image using the ``sif`` functionality of Singularity.
+Then, you can add the overlay to the SIF image using the ``sif`` functionality of apptainer.

 .. code-block:: none

-   $ singularity sif add --datatype 4 --partfs 2 --parttype 4 --partarch 2 --groupid 1 ubuntu_latest.sif overlay.img
+   $ apptainer sif add --datatype 4 --partfs 2 --parttype 4 --partarch 2 --groupid 1 ubuntu_latest.sif overlay.img

 Below is the explanation what each parameter means, and how it can possibly affect the operation: